lbryio/lbry.com/content/faq/how-to-backup-wallet.md

 ## How do I find my wallet if I don't have LBRY open?

 The LBRY wallet can be found manually by navigating to the [lbryum directory](https://lbry.io/faq/lbry-directories).
-The `default_walet` file is inside the wallets folder.
+The `default_wallet` file is inside the wallets folder.

 ## How do I restore my wallet?